 The SRC offers a wide variety of structured and unstructured recreational activities.
 The SRC provides a weight room and a large gym floor that can be divided into courts for volleyball, tennis, badminton, soccer and basketball.
 A two-story indoor climbing wall, an eight-lap-per-mile running track, aerobics/dance floor and cardiovascular machines provide many options for a well-rounded workout.
 Eligible students have access to SRC facilities when your fees are paid — just remember to bring your workout shoes as street shoes are not allowed on the courts or floors.

 Intramural leagues and competitions, aerobic workouts, and fitness and recreation instruction give students many opportunities to stay fit, learn lifetime skills and use the skills they already have.
 DRAW staff members develop and support sports clubs in response to student interests and available resources.

 Explore Alaska’s wild frontier by joining an Outdoor Adventures excursion.
 OA organizes a variety of outings, such as hikes, whitewater raft trips and rock climbing excursions.
-OA also offers courses such as ice climbing, sea kayaking and wilderness leadership, and rents equipment, including backpacks, canoes, cross-country skis and much more.
-Visit the Outdoor Adventures office in Wood Center or at http://www.uaf.edu/draw/ for more information.
+OA also offers courses such as ice climbing, sea kayaking and wilderness leadership.
+Equipment is available for rent, including backpacks, canoes, cross-country skis and much more.
+Visit the Outdoor Adventures office in the Student Recreation Center or at http://www.uaf.edu/draw/ for more information.

 Students with disabilities are encouraged to participate in campus recreation programs.
 Anyone confronted with any barrier to participation is urged to contact the SRC office.